nusov/SwiftUI-POV-Architecture/Breakthrough/README.md

 # Breakthrough

-A macOS example app demonstrating the **Protocol Oriented View (POV)** architecture pattern in SwiftUI.
+An Universal SwiftUI example app demonstrating the **Protocol Oriented View (POV)** architecture pattern in SwiftUI.

 The app presents a 3-step onboarding flow — Welcome, Design, and Topic selection — built entirely around protocols, `@Observable` state, and SwiftUI's `@Environment` for dependency injection.